OSC/phylogatr/index.md

 Submit corrections to GenBank sequence data by sending an error report to [update@ncbi.nlm.nih.gov](update@ncbi.nlm.nih.gov).

-Submit corrections to GBIF occurence data by clicking the speech bubble icon in the upper right corner of the [GBIF website](https://www.gbif.org).
+Submit corrections to GBIF occurrence data by clicking the speech bubble icon in the upper right corner of the [GBIF website](https://www.gbif.org).

 ## Project Team